MarkHoeber/sublime_sphinx_guide/source/topics.rst

 Use Headings
 *************

-The level of a heading is indicated by a series of symbols below the heading text.
+In |RST|, the level of a heading is indicated by a series of symbols below the heading text.
 You can use any symbols, as long as you use them consistently for each level.